ibm-build-lab/terraform-ibm-cloud-pak/examples/cp4aiops/README.md

 - `entitled_registry_key`: Get the entitlement key from https://myibm.ibm.com/products-services/containerlibrary and assign it to this variable.
 Optionally you can store the key in a file and use the `file()` function to get the file content/key
 - `entitled_registry_user_email`: IBM Container Registry (ICR) username which is the email address of the owner of the Entitled Registry Key
 - `namespace`: Name of the namespace cp4aiops will be installed into
+- `cluster_config_path`: Directory to place kube config.
+For Schematic, it's recommended to use `/tmp/.schematics/.kube/config`
+- `accept_aiops_license`: Do you accept the licensing agreement for AIOps? `T/F`

 ### Execute the example